Princess of Mars: Production

 This film makes extensive use of the Vasquez Rocks for its alien landscape, appearing throughout the film as different locations.

 It was the first attempt to adapt Burroughs's novel on screen.

 Reception

-Although the film's cast was considered a step-up for the Asylum, reception was generally negative and the filmed called "terrible".
+Although the film's cast was considered a step-up for the Asylum, reception was generally negative and the film was called "terrible".

 Cinema.de found the film was a "C-movie without ideas" while Filmdienst indicated it seemed to be vaguely inspired by Avatar.